meirizarrygelpi/hep-th-references/README.md

-In this document I would like to collect some references that I have found useful while learning high-energy theory.
+In this document I would like to collect some references that I have found useful while learning about different topics in high-energy theory.

 #Quantum Field Theory